Salvia Small Talk: Unusual Pineapple Sage Culinary Treats

 Pineapple Sage (Salvia elegans) has fragrant, mid-green foliage with a scent likened to freshly cut pineapple.
 Its leaves and flowers are both edible.
 While it's common in cake and bread recipes, Salvia elegans also provides excellent flavoring to herb butters and marmalade.
 Some cultivars, such as Salvia elegans 'Tangerine' offer a citrusy fragrance.

 A recipe at the Cooks.com website gently stirs in whole sprigs of Pineapple Sage to homemade orange marmalade for flavor and color.
-Both the marmalade and the herb butters would be wonderful treats for a coffee break or tea time.
+Both the marmalade and herb butter would be wonderful treats for a coffee break or tea time.

 If you like to create recipes with Salvia elegans or other edible sages, please contact us to share your favorites.